Reviews You Can Rely On

 Water Quality

-Backpacking water filters and purifiers use different types of technology to remove protozoa, bacteria, and other water-borne pathogens.
+Backpacking water filters and purifiers use technology to remove protozoa, bacteria, and other water-borne pathogens.
 Filters typically don't have a pore size that can remove viruses.
 Other categories are chemical tablets and UV light systems.
-Below, we outline the different types of systems and what they are capable of eliminating.
+Below, we outline the different types of systems and their capabilities.

 backpacking water filter - the grayl geopress (left) does the best in our water quality tests...